clemensv/avrotize/avrojson.md

-With Avro's strength and focus being its binary encoding, supporting JSON is specifically desireable in interoperability scenarios where either the producer or the consumer of the serialized data is using a different JSON serialization framework, or where JSON is crafted or evaluated directly by the application.
+With Avro's strength and focus being its binary encoding, supporting JSON is specifically desireable in interoperability scenarios where either the producer or the consumer of the encoded data is using a different JSON encoding framework, or where JSON is crafted or evaluated directly by the application.

 As most JSON document instances can be structurally described by Avro Schema,